Narayanbhat166/demistify_async/slides.md

 The basic concept is, in IO bound processes since there is no much computation that is required, We need not create OS threads all the time.

-A language runtime can be considered as a supervisor for handling concurrency.
+A language runtime can be considered as a supervisor for handling concurrent code.

 ---